RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_data_using_google_sheets.rst

 The data set lists countries based on their starting a business score.
 While it is easy to see the best countries for starting a business using the starting a business rank, it is not easy to grasp the relative simplicity of each country.
-We can use the functions that we have learned to create a common baseline: average, standard deviation, and median.
-Therefore, let's average the "starting a business score" of all countries together.
+We can use the functions that we learned in the previous case study to create a common baseline: average, standard deviation, and median.
+So, let's average the "starting a business score" of all countries together.

 a.
-Use the ``AVERAGE`` function of sheets to calculate the mean in column E. Scroll down and click on a cell in column 194.
+Use the ``AVERAGE`` function to calculate the mean in column D. Scroll down and click on a cell in column 194.
-   That should be an empty cell below the column of numbers for the Starting a Business score.
-Now type ``=AVERAGE(E2:E192)``.
+   That should be an empty cell below the column of numbers for the starting a business score.
+Now type ``=AVERAGE(D2:D192)``.
-   You can also type ``=AVERAGE(`` and then click and drag the numbers you want. ``E2:E192`` specifies a range, from Column E Row 2 down to Column E Row 192.
+   You can also type ``=AVERAGE(`` and then click and drag the numbers you want. ``D2:D192`` specifies a range, from Column D Row 2 down to Column D Row 192.

 b.
 Many formulas in Google Sheets use ranges.
 They can span cells in a single column, single row, and they can span rows and columns, which form a rectangular shape.
 Try it yourself, calculate the range of: